Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/1-set-up-environment.md

 The [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli?view=azure-cli-latest) is a command-line environment for creating and managing Azure resources.
 Versions are available for Windows, macOS, and Linux.
 In subsequent units, you will use the Azure CLI to create various Azure resources, including an [Azure App Service](https://azure.microsoft.com/services/app-service/) to host a Web site.
 In this exercise, you will install the Azure CLI and log into it for the first time.

 1. If the Azure CLI isn't installed on your computer, go to https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest and install it now.
-You can determine whether it's installed by executing an `az -v` command in a Command Prompt or terminal window.
+You can determine whether it's installed by executing an `az -v` command in a Command Prompt window or terminal.
 If the CLI is installed, a version number will appear in the output.

 1. In a Command Prompt or terminal window, log in to Azure with the following command: